cyclus/cyclus.github.com/source/module/dre.rst

     }
   };

-A trader can then implement its preference adjustment as follows:
+A trader who then wants behavior based on whether a bidder's manager inherits from ``PrefGetter`` can then implement its preference adjustment as follows:

 .. code-block:: c++